Richard Lipka: Episcopal ministry

 On 4 August 1995, Lipka was consecrated as a bishop in the Charismatic Episcopal Church.
 He served as bishop of the Diocese of the Hawaiian Islands and the American Protectorates.
 On 5 November 1997, Lipka was conditionally re-consecrated by Luis Fernando Castillo Mendez when the CEC entered into intercommunion with the Brazilian Catholic Apostolic Church.
 (All CEC clergy were reconsecrated and reordained by the Brazilian Catholic Apostolic Church through the episcopal genealogy of Carlos Duarte Costa.)

 In 2006, as part of a schism in the CEC, Lipka and the Diocese of the Delmarva disassociated from the CEC and became part of the Communion of Christ the Redeemer, which was affiliated with the Anglican Province of America and seeking to be integrated into it as of 2008.
 Lipka served as president of the COCTR.
 By 2011, 15 of 21 COCTR congregations were no longer affiliated with the APA but had rather joined the newly formed ACNA Missionary Diocese of All Saints (MDAS), with Lipka being appointed bishop suffragan.

 In 2018, amid concerns that the relatively small size of MDAS might make it difficult to elect its own bishop when the sitting bishops retired and MDAS objections to women's ordination in other ACNA dioceses, Lipka held out the possibility of MDAS joining the old Catholic Union of Scranton alongside the Polish National Catholic Church and the Nordic Catholic Church.

-In 2021, Lipka succeeded William Ilgenfritz and MDAS' bishop ordinary.
+In 2021, Lipka succeeded William Ilgenfritz as MDAS' bishop ordinary.
 He serves as vice president of Forward in Faith North America, which promotes Anglo-Catholic worship and opposes women's ordination.
 He also serves as rector of Holy Trinity Cathedral in Berlin, Maryland.
+In 2024, the Missionary Diocese of All Saints elected a bishop coadjutor to succeed Lipka upon his retirement.